self-assert/self-assert/docs/why-self-assert.md

 the source code and tests are the ultimate reference.
 :::

-Following the philosophy that inspired this project, the **best documentation of a system is its source code** —its structure, its behavior, and its tests.
+Following the design principles that inspired this project, the **best documentation of a system is its source code** —its structure, its behavior, and its tests.